-Kristof Vande Capelle (°1969) joins Gimv in September 2007 and currently acts as CFO, he worked at Mobistar as Director Strategic Planning and Investor Relations.
+Kristof Vande Capelle (°1969) holds a Master in Applied Economics (major in Corporate Finance) and a Master of Arts in Economics, both from the University of Leuven (KU Leuven).
+He is Chief Financial Officer of Gimv.
+Before joining Gimv in September 2007, he worked at Mobistar as Director Strategic Planning and Investor Relations.
 Other professional experiences are Credit Analyst at KBC and Academic Assistant at the University of Leuven.
-He holds a Master in Applied Economics (major in Corporate